ai4er-cdt/geograph/references/code_review_guidelines.md

   it be more clear if I rename this class/file/method/variable?")
 - Link to the code review from a GitHub issue if present. ("Ready for review: https://github.com/organization/project/pull/1")
-- Try to respond to every comment, even if it's only an "ok" or "thank you".
+- Try to respond to every comment, even if it's only an "ok" or "thank you" or "done".
 - Merge once you feel confident in the code and its impact on the project.
 - Final editorial control rests with you, the pull request author.